haskell-perf/serialization/README.md

 For every test and every network speed, the table lists all packages whose transfer speeds are within 30% of the best result (with best package listed first).

 When the network speed is low, transfer times are dominated by the size of the encoded dataset.
-At higher speeds, by t(de)serialisation times.
+At higher speeds, by the (de)serialisation times.

 ||transfer [10 MBits]|transfer [100 MBits]|transfer [1000 MBits]|
 | ---| ---| ---| ---|